BDomzal/magnetstein/README.md

 # Citing

-Article about magnetstein is in preparation.
+Article about Magnetstein is in preparation.
 If you use tools from this package, please include link to this repository in citation.